marcusoftnet/marcusoftnet.github.io/_posts/2016-02-24-5-dysfunctions-of-a-team-exercise.md

 ---
 layout: post
-title: "An exercise from 5 dysfunctions of a team"
+title: An exercise from 5 dysfunctions of a team
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-02-21 15:33:38
 tags: